-Excused Absences

-If a student is absent, the parent or guardian must report the absence by calling the school attendance number before 9:00 AM and give the reason for the absence.
-The attendance number is (740) 238-7100.
+Excused Absences If a student is absent, the parent or guardian must report the absence by calling the school attendance number before 9:00 AM and give the reason for the absence.
+The attendance number is 740.238.7100.
+Excused Absence The only acceptable excuses for absence from school or class will be:

-Excused Absence

-The only acceptable excuses for absence from school or class will be:

-- 1. Personal illness of the student.

-- 2. Illness in the student's family.

-- 3. Needed at home to perform necessary work directly and exclusively for parents or legal guardians (applies to students over 14 years of age only).

-- 4. Death in the family.

-- 5. Quarantine for contagious disease.

-- 6. Religious reasons.

-- 7. Traveling out of state to attend a Board-approved enrichment activity or extracurricular activity (applies to up to four days).

-- 8. As determined by the Superintendent.
+- 1. Personal illness of the student. - 2.
+Illness in the student's family necessitating the presence of the child. - 3.
+Needed at home to perform necessary work directly and exclusively for parents or legal guardians (applies to students over 14 years of age only). - 4.
+Death in the family (up to 18 school hours unless a reasonable cause may be shown for a longer absence.) - 5.
+Quarantine for contagious disease. - 6.
+Religious reasons. - 7.
+Traveling out of state to attend a Board-approved enrichment activity or extracurricular activity (applies to up to four days). - 8.
+As determined by the Superintendent.